ngdangkietswe/ngdangkietswe/README.md

-_**The first duty of a human being is to assume the right functional relationship to society - more briefly, to find your real job, and do it.**_
+_**The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.**_

-Charlotte Perkins Gilman
+Isaac Asimov